dongkunhan/dongkunhan.github.io/_pages/publications.md

 A2.
 D. Han, and B. Shao, Automatic Navigation and Voice Cloning Technology Deployment on a Humanoid Robot, **In Proceedings of the International Conference on Control and Robotics**{: style="color: RoyalBlue;"}, 806-811, 2024.

 A3.
-D. Han, Y. Huang, H. Huang, and T. Fang, Distributed coordination for multi-vehicle systems in the presence of misbehaving vehicles, **In Proceedings of the Asia Conference on Mechanical and Aerospace Engineering**{: style="color: RoyalBlue;"}, 1046-1053, 2024.
+D. Han, Y. Huang, H. Huang, and T. Fang, Distributed Coordination for Multi-Vehicle Systems in the Presence of Misbehaving Vehicles, **In Proceedings of the Asia Conference on Mechanical and Aerospace Engineering**{: style="color: RoyalBlue;"}, 1046-1053, 2024.

 A4.
 D. Han, S. Huang, P. K. Abia Hui and Y. Chen, Development of a New Type of Vortex Bladeless Wind Turbine for Urban Energy Systems, **In Proceedings of the International Conference on Power and Renewable Energy**{: style="color: RoyalBlue;"}, 973-978, 2024.